 - Restart your phone and make sure that Bluetooth is enabled on the device you want to pair.

-- Enable Bluetooth and pair with the device again.
+- Enable Bluetooth and pair it with the device again.

 3. Disconnect all other Bluetooth devices

 This is a long shot but it might help address the problem.
 If there are any other Bluetooth devices in the vicinity, make sure to turn them off or make them non-discoverable for your handset.
 The issue here (our guess is as good as yours) might be in the connection conflict, especially if the surroundings are crowded with many Bluetooth devices.

 Give it a go and see for yourself.
 If the problem persists and you are getting the Bluetooth keeps stopping error, make sure to move to the next step.

 Some users suggested disabling NFC and GPS (Location) often helps with Bluetooth connectivity issues.
 We can’t say for certain, as we weren’t able to replicate the issue, but it’s still worth a try.
 Another possible connectivity conflict or even a software bug causes this.